 Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At Brown College of Court Reporting, approximately 100% of students took out student loans averaging $5,485 a year.
 That adds up to $21,940 over four years for those students.

-The student loan default rate at Brown College of Court Reporting is 10.0%.
-This is about the same as the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at Brown College of Court Reporting is 8.5%.
+Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

 How Much Money Do Brown College of Court Reporting Graduates Make?bachelor's degree recipients from Brown College of Court Reporting make around $29,200 per year during the early years of their employment.
 This is about 27% less that the average pay for college graduates overall.
 However, graduates with your major may make more.